 Daur women do well in embroidering, paper-cutting, and engraving.
 Girls are required to learn to embroider because when they get married, they will wear various their handiworks.
 The girl whose works is refined will be praised, otherwise, be sneered.
 For the other two skills, they exert their prolific imagination and design the patterns clear and tasteful.
 They like carving on bones and wood.
 Crafts can be used to decorate doors, window, tables, cabinets, and shrines.

-The Daur people enjoy many festivals in a year, such as Spring Festival, Black Ash Festival, Lantern Festival, Dragon Boat Festival, Mid-Autumn Day, Butong Festival, and so on.
+The Daur people enjoy many festivals in a year, such as Chinese New Year, Black Ash Festival, Lantern Festival, Dragon Boat Festival, Mid-Autumn Day, Butong Festival, and so on.

 Spring Festival, called 'A Nie Jie' is the most important.
 Women get up early to prepare the food, including dumplings.
 After eating breakfast, the men go to pay a New Year call to the town seniors.
 Then everyone greets each other.
 On entering a house, guests will take off the lid of the pan to eat the steamed cakes and praise the most delicious one.
 These activities last for five days.
 Meanwhile, women send gifts to the old men and friends, and girls quietly give items they have made themselves to the boy of their heart.
 There is much amusement during this time.